 A prominent economic sociologist Mark Granovetter didn’t win (yet) the Nobel Prize in economic sciences.
 Let’s take a look at his rejection letter.

-You may think I’m talking about the Nobel… But I’m not.
+You may think I’m talking about the Nobel… I’m not.
+And that makes this even more interesting!

-This is the rejection letter Granovetter received from American Sociological Review in 1969 on an early version of his seminal “The Strength of Weak Ties” paper.
-Not even “revise and resubmit”.
+This is the rejection letter a PhD student Mark Granovetter received from American Sociological Review in 1969 regarding an early version of his groundbreaking and seminal “The Strength of Weak Ties” paper.
+A rejection — not even “revise and resubmit”.

-Eventually this pioneering research was published in 1973 in American Journal of Sociology and became the most cited paper in the Social Sciences, with about
+Eventually this pioneering research was published in 1973 in American Journal of Sociology and has become one of the most cited paper in Social Sciences, with about

 It could be a heartening opportunity to look at the reviewers’ remarks, such as: